 2023-11-09 20:45:00

 Colin Deveraux is in his mid-60s, an experienced livestock farmer from Australia’s Northern Territory.
-In the tropical north of Australia, even small children know about the dangers that lurk there: poisonous snakes and, above all, the deadly saltwater crocodiles.
+In the tropical north of Australia, even small children know regarding the dangers that lurk there: poisonous snakes and, above all, the deadly saltwater crocodiles.
 These live in the sea as well as in the waters further inland.
 Warning signs on rivers, beaches and water bodies, the so-called billabongs, point this out.
-Deveraux also knows about the dangers, but in the daily grind he forgot some of the precautionary measures.
+Deveraux also knows regarding the dangers, but in the daily grind he forgot some of the precautionary measures.

 So when he wanted to build a fence near the Finniss River last month, he stopped on the bank of a billabong.
 The water level there had dropped significantly, and some fish were still floundering in the middle of the water, when suddenly a saltwater crocodile over three meters tall rose out of the water and pounced on the Australian.
 “I took two steps and the dirty bastard [das Krokodil] clinging to my right foot,” Deveraux told Australian broadcaster ABC.
 The reptile grabbed him hard and shook him “like a rag doll”.
 The Australian flew backwards into the water and the crocodile began to pull him into the billabong.